Troy Williams (gridiron football): College career

+College statistics

 Professional career

-After going unselected in the 2018 NFL Draft, Williams participated in rookie minicamps Seattle Seahawks and the Los Angeles Chargers on a tryout basis was not signed by either team.
+After going unselected in the 2018 NFL draft, Williams participated in rookie minicamps Seattle Seahawks and the Los Angeles Chargers on a tryout basis was not signed by either team.
 He was invited to another tryout by the Seahawks in 2019 but was not signed.

 Edmonton Eskimos

 Williams was signed by the Edmonton Eskimos of the Canadian Football League on June 2, 2019.
 He spent most of the season on the Eskimos' practice roster but was elevated to the active roster prior to week 18.
 Williams played in two games during the 2019 season, completing one of three passes for 15 yards with an interception and rushing for 26 yards.

 After the CFL canceled the 2020 season due to the COVID-19 pandemic, Williams chose to opt-out of his contract with the Eskimos on August 31, 2020.
 He signed a contract extension through the 2022 season on January 15, 2021.
+Williams was released on August 10, 2021.